Exposure to Monsanto’s Roundup weedkiller may increase the risk of small lymphocytic lymphoma, a slow-growing cancer that starts in the lymph nodes.

 A woman who was diagnosed with chronic lymphocytic leukemia (CLL) in 2012 after allegedly being exposed to Roundup while working at a horticulture supplies wholesaler has filed a products liability lawsuit (PDF) against Monsanto in the Eastern District of New York.
 Plaintiff Judy Fitzgerald claims Roundup was routinely sprayed on indoor and outdoor plants near her, and on several occasions she became sick within hours of being exposed.
 The lawsuit is In Re: Judy Fitzgerald v.
 Monsanto Co. — Case No. 2:15-cv-05494.

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Roundup cancer lawsuits.
-We are handling individual litigation nationwide and currently accepting new small lymphocytic lymphoma cases in all 50 states.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Roundup Small Lymphocytic Leukemia litigations.
+We are handling individual litigation nationwide and currently accepting new Roundup small lymphocytic lymphoma cases in all 50 states.